-Twenty stations of the MOBNET pool have been deployed in the Bohemian Massif (BM) since August 2015, as a part of the AASN (Fig. 2).
-Before, the stations had been deployed for approximately one-year period during 2014-2015 in the Eastern Alpine Seismic Investigation (EASI) project, the first implemented AlpArray Complementary Experiment (Table 1, see Fig. 1).
-The EASI transect was composed of 55 broadband seismic stations, configured in a zig-zag pattern on either side of the central longitude line of 13.35° E, with the north-south distance between stations of 10 km.
-The transect spanned a region of ~540 km long, between the Erzgebirge Mts. at the Czech-German border in the North and the Adriatic Sea, near Trieste in the South.
+The first integration of the twenty MOBNET stations into the AlpArray project had been realized during the Eastern Alpine Seismic Investigation (EASI) project, the first implemented AlpArray Complementary Experiment (Table 1, see Fig. 1).
+The AlpArray-EASI transect was composed of 55 broadband seismic stations.
+They operated from July 2014 to October 2015 and were configured in a zig-zag pattern on either side of the central longitude line of 13.35° E, with the north-south distance between stations of 10 km.
+The transect spanned a 540 km long region, between the Erzgebirge Mts. at the Czech-German border in the North and the Adriatic Sea, near Trieste in the South.
 The distance of each station to either side of the central line was ~6 km.
-We followed the general recommendations of the Technical strategy of the AlpArray (www.alparray.ethz.ch) and kept the stations within 1.5 km of the target location, if topographic, field and infrastructure conditions allowed.
+We followed the general recommendations of the Technical strategy of the AlpArray project (www.alparray.ethz.ch), including a temperature insulation of sensors.
+We kept the stations within 1.5 km of the target location, if topographic, field and infrastructure conditions allowed.

-The northernmost stations AAE01-AAE20 (Fig. 2) of the MOBNET pool involved in the AlpArray–EASI were equipped mostly with the STS-2 seismometers, two CMG-3T and three CMG-3ESP seismometers, and the GAIA DAS.
-The stations were installed preferably in vaults of castles/chateaux, churches, or suitable abandoned buildings.
-Figure 3 shows an example of a station location, seismometer installation, quality of the site and, noise level, etc. (see also S1-S19, supplements).
-Keeping notation of Molinari et al. (2016), we can characterize the location as of urban free-field site, only exceptionally as of building site (Table 1).
-The stations ran at the autonomous regime and reported daily their state-of-health in SMS messages.
-Altogether, we recorded 280 GB of data stored in mseed which contribute to the AlpArray-EASI studies including tomography, ambient noise analysis and receiver functions, considering anisotropy in all three types of investigations, as well as in shear-wave splitting analyses.
-The depth range of scientific investigations encompasses the crust and the mantle lithosphere, down to the lithosphere-asthenosphere boundary (LAB).
+The northernmost stations AAE01-AAE20 (Fig. 2) of the MOBNET pool involved in the AlpArray–EASI network were equipped mostly with the STS-2 seismometers, two CMG-3T and three CMG-3ESP seismometers, and the GAIA DAS.
+The stations were installed preferably in vaults of castles/chateau, churches, or suitable abandoned buildings.
+Figure 3 shows an example of a station location, seismometer installation, quality of the site, noise level, etc. Supplements S1-S19 give the same detailed information for remaining 19 MOBNET stations employed in the AlpArray-EASI network.
+Keeping notation of Molinari et al. (2016), we can characterize the locations as of urban free-field site, only exceptionally as of building site (Table 1).
+The stations ran at the autonomous regime and reported daily their state-of-health (SOH) in the SMS messages.
+Altogether, we recorded 280 GB of data stored in the Miniseed format which contribute to the AlpArray-EASI studies.

-The EASI field measurement was finished in August 2015 and twenty MOBNET stations were re-installed at new sites, selected according to the AASN geometry (see Fig. 2).
-With the exception of A090A, all other stations operate offline.
-Data from the offline stations are recorded on flash cards with capacity exceeding at least 4 times space needed for data sampled at rate of 100 sps and collected in three-month intervals to be checked and supplied to the ODC-EIDA node.
-Similarly to the EASI transect, most of the AASN-CZ sites are of urban free-field types (Table 1, Fig. 4, S20-S38).
-Though the region of the BM is densely populated with local industrial and agricultural sources of high-frequency noise, the stations meet requested noise limits (Peterson, 1993) as it is shown for the example in Figure 4 (see also S20-S38).
-Only at about 30 % of stations, noise exceeds the limit on vertical components at long-period range (T > 100 s) (e.g., S33).
+After the end of the AlpArray-EASI field measurement in August 2015, twenty MOBNET stations were re-installed in the Bohemian Massif (BM) as a part of the newly designed AASN (see Fig. 2).
+With the exception of A090A, the stations operate offline.
+Data from the offline stations are recorded on flash cards with the capacity exceeding at least 4 times space needed for data sampled at rate of 100 sps and collected in three-month intervals to be checked and supplied to the ODC-EIDA node.
+Similarly to the AlpArray-EASI transect, most of the AASN-CZ sites are classified as urban free-field types (Table 1).
+Figure 4 shows installation of one of the MOBNET stations and Supplements S20-S38 give a detailed information for remaining 19 MOBNET stations employed in the AASN of the AlpArray project.
+Though the region of the BM is densely populated with local industrial and agricultural sources of high-frequency noise, most of the stations meet requested noise limits (Peterson, 1993) as it is shown in Figure 4 for station A076A (see also S20-S38, and Fig. 8).
+Noise exceeds the limit on vertical components at long-period range (T > 100 s, e.g., S33) only at about 30 % of stations.
 Some of the stations exhibit distinct seasonal variations of noise level, which results in exceeding the noise limit in the long-period range on horizontal components (Fig. 5), (Wolin et al., 2015).